Updated T2K measurements of muon neutrino and antineutrino disappearance using 3.6 $\times$ 10$^{21}$ protons on target: Analysis method

 \subsection{Neutrino interaction modeling}

 Neutrino and antineutrino interactions are simulated using the MC event generator NEUT version 5.4.0~\cite{Hayato:2021heg}.
-The main interaction channels in the range of energies relevant for T2K are: charged-current quasi-elastic scattering (CCQE), 2p2h (``two particle, two hole") interactions, resonant pion production (RES), and deep inelastic scattering (DIS).
+The main interaction channels in the range of energies relevant for T2K are: charged-current quasielastic scattering (CCQE), 2p2h (``two particle, two hole") interactions, resonant pion production (RES), and deep inelastic scattering (DIS).
 2p2h interactions occur when neutrinos interact with correlated pairs of nucleons, ejecting both from the nucleus.
 Furthermore, hadrons produced in neutrino interactions on nuclei can interact with the nuclear medium, undergoing so-called final state interactions (FSI).
 CCQE interactions are simulated according to the Llewellyn-Smith formalism~\cite{LlewellynSmith:1971uhs} with a dipole axial form factor and BBBA05 vector form factors~\cite{Bradford:2006yz}.
 In this analysis, we moved from the relativistic Fermi gas (RFG) nuclear model to the spectral function (SF) model described in Ref.~\cite{Benhar:1994hw}, with an axial mass $M_A^\mathrm{QE} = 1.03 \:\mathrm{GeV}$ tuned to bubble chamber data~\cite{Stowell:2016jfr,Bernard:2001rs}.
 The 2p2h interactions are simulated according to the Valencia model described in Ref.~\cite{Nieves:2011pp}.
 The model for RES is based on the Rein--Sehgal model~\cite{Berger:2007rq} for events with an invariant hadronic mass $W \leq 2 \, \mathrm{GeV}$ (natural units are used throughout the paper), with updated nucleon form factors~\cite{Graczyk:2007bc}.
 The DIS interaction is calculated for events with invariant hadronic mass W $>$ 1.3 GeV, using GRV98 parton distribution functions~\cite{Gluck:1998xa} with Bodek-Yang corrections~\cite{Bodek:2003wc}.
-For 1.3 GeV $<$ W $<$ 2 GeV, only DIS interactions that produce more than one pion are simulated to avoid double counting with the non-resonant single pion production.
+For 1.3 GeV $<$ W $<$ 2 GeV, only DIS interactions that produce more than one pion are simulated to avoid double counting with the nonresonant single pion production.
 For values of $W \leq 2 \, \mathrm{GeV}$ a custom hadronization \cite{Bronner:2016huz} is employed, whilst for $W > 2 \, \mathrm{GeV}$ \textsc{Pythia/JetSet}~\cite{Sjostrand:1993yb} is used.
-Pion FSIs are simulated using a semi-classical intranuclear cascade model by Salcedo and Oset~\cite{Bertini:1972vz,Oset:1986sy}, tuned to recent $\pi^{\pm}$-nucleus scattering data~\cite{PinzonGuerra:2018rju}.
+Pion FSIs are simulated using a semiclassical intranuclear cascade model by Salcedo and Oset~\cite{Bertini:1972vz,Oset:1986sy}, tuned to recent $\pi^{\pm}$-nucleus scattering data~\cite{PinzonGuerra:2018rju}.
 Nucleon FSIs are described in an analogous cascade model~\cite{Hayato:2021heg}.
-The Coulomb interaction between the outgoing charged lepton and the nucleus is implemented as a nucleus- and lepton flavor-dependent shift in the momentum of the outgoing lepton.
+The Coulomb interaction between the outgoing charged lepton and the nucleus is implemented as a nucleus- and lepton- flavor-dependent shift in the momentum of the outgoing lepton.
 The size of such a shift has been determined from an analysis of electron scattering data to be $\sim\pm5\:\mathrm{MeV/}c$~\cite{Gueye:1999mm}.
 Every parameter relevant to the particular channel described above has uncertainties associated to it.
-The parameterization employed and such uncertainties are often driven by theory, but additional empirically-driven parameters are used since the first alone cannot describe the available neutrino cross-section data.
-Important changes compared to the previous analysis are: a new treatment of the removal energy for CCQE interactions, and the freedom to change the CCQE cross-section normalization for $Q^2 < 0.25$ GeV$^{2}$, instead of the Random Phase Approximation (RPA)~\cite{Nieves:2011yp} that was used in previous analyses~\cite{T2K:2023smv}.
+The parametrization employed and such uncertainties are often driven by theory, but additional empirically driven parameters are used since the first alone cannot describe the available neutrino cross section data.
+Important changes compared to the previous analysis are a new treatment of the removal energy for CCQE interactions, the freedom to change the CCQE cross-section normalization as a function of the momentum transferred, and improved FSIs uncertainties.